Have you ever wondered how you can compost at home easily?

 Findings On Soil

 Life on earth depends on healthy soils.
-We focused on soil as a do-it-yourself material in the context of art, design and architecture.
-Through hands-on exercises and guest workshops we explored its material qualities, its everyday use and discussed possible futures for the world of soils.
-With the BITZ fablab we developed experimental kits to (re)connect and engage people with soil.
+As part of hands-on materials education, young Eco-Social Design students at the Free University of Bozen-Bolzano explored soil as a do-it-yourself material for art, design and architecture.
+Through practical exercises and guest workshops we examined its properties, everyday uses, and future possiblities.
+Collaborating with the BITZ unibz fablab, a community workshop for hobbyists, researchers and students based in Bolzano, we developed experimental kits to (re)connect and engage people with soil.

 More projects by Tetyana Leontyuk Kuch